 Over-all the ergonomics are excellent.
 While several people don’t like finger groves I personally think they work well here.
 The grip is very secure.
 A full, natural feeling in hand is partly achieved by a palm swell equally .83” (21mm) at its apex.
 This could be somewhat of a downside when considering pocket carry as the knife tends to hog space.
 Even though the clip is deep riding, the ornate appearance along with the handles bulge might generate some unwanted attention.
 Is that a Rhino in your pocket….?

 As an additional carry option there is a recessed lanyard slot in the pommel.
 I’m a fan of these as it keeps everything clean looking and orients your lanyard in a sensible direction.
 It would be nice if Viper also included a MOLLE compatible belt sheath.
 I could see a folder this size benefiting from the ability to carry it on a bag, vest or belt straight out of the box.

 Deployment and Lockup

-I recommend purchasing the Boker Patriot at BladeHQ or Amazon.
-Purchasing anything through any of the links on this website helps support BladeReviews, and keeps the site going.
-Any and all support is greatly appreciated.
+Editor: I recommend purchasing the Viper Rhino at BladeHQ.
+Please consider that buying anything through any of the links on this website (including Amazon) helps support BladeReviews.com, and keeps the site going.
+As always, any and all support is greatly appreciated.
 Thank you very much.